Customer and Product Data Act 2025

 Next

-“The biggest fine for breaking some important data rules”
+"The biggest fine you might have to pay if you break important data sharing rules"

 Part 4 Regulatory and enforcement matters